martgil/webext-docs/menus.rst

          :name: [``context``]
          :type: (`string`, optional)

          ContextType to override, to allow menu items from other extensions in the menu.
-Currently only :value:`tab` is supported. ``contextOptions.showDefaults`` cannot be used with this option.
+Currently only :value:`tab` is supported. :value:`contextOptions.showDefaults` cannot be used with this option.

          Supported values: